kaffesnath/AIML421-Capstone/README.md

 This project encompassed the knowledge learned during the AIML421 course, focused on Data Preparation and Machine Learning.

-This specific Convolutional Neural Network was trained to idenfity the differences between Cherries, Apples and Strawberries.
+This specific Convolutional Neural Network was trained to idenfity the differences between Cherries, Tomatoes and Strawberries.

 This project was developed in the Python programming language.
 The notable tools used were; *PyTorch* and *TensorFlow*.